 Verification procedure

 A report is drawn up of the entire verification, including shortcomings and possible improvements.
-The verification report is discussed by the HACCP team and the team.
+The verification report is discussed by the HACCP team and the management team.

 Verification content: